Global Kinetic Simulations of Monster Shocks and Their Emission

 \paragraph{Results.---}

 Across a wide range of simulation parameters, we observe the formation of the monster shock near the nonlinear radius $r_{\rm nl}$.
 We are able to verify the condition of shock formation predicted by~\cite{2022arXiv221013506C} (see the Supplemental Material for quantitative discussion and demonstration).
 Figure~\ref{fig:Global} shows the global structure of the monster shock in our fiducial simulation with wavelength $\lambda = 0.6 r_{\rm nl}$, $\sigma_{\rm bg,nl}=250$, and $\lambda_p \approx 1.6\times 10^{-3}r_{\rm nl}$ at the nonlinear radius.
-As the wave propagates beyond the nonlinear radius, the half wavelength with $E_\phi>0$ and $B_\theta < 0$ significantly reduces the total magnetic field, because the wave magnetic field partly cancels the background magnetic field.
+As the wave propagates beyond the nonlinear radius, the wave trough, in which $\delta B_\theta < 0$, significantly reduces the total magnetic field, because it partially cancels the background magnetic field.
 This first happens on the equator, then expands to higher latitudes as the fast wave propagates to larger radii.
 In this region (highlighted as a red box in the first panel of Figure~\ref{fig:Global}), the wave profile is significantly deformed to avoid $E > B$.
 As a result, a shock forms at the left edge of this region.
 In the upstream of this shock, the plasma bulk motion is accelerated in the $\mathbf{E}\times\mathbf{B}$ direction, reaching high Lorentz factors.

-The shock can be seen most clearly in the density snapshot (the second panel of Figure~\ref{fig:Global}), where a significant jump is present across the shock front.
-In the shock transition region, there are a few stripe-like features with high density; these are the solitons known to form at magnetized, quasi-perpendicular collisionless shocks.
-The shock front emits precursor waves in a small range of latitudes around the equator; these waves propagate into the upstream plasma and can be seen as the fluctuating region of $E>B$ in the third panel of Figure~\ref{fig:Global}.